dwyl/phoenix-ecto-encryption-example/README.md

 http://erlang.org/doc/man/crypto.html#strong_rand_bytes-1
 The "IV" is ensures that each time a string/block of text/data is encrypted, the `ciphertext`.

 + Next we use the `get_key` function to retrieve the _latest_ encryption key so we can use it to `encrypt` the `plaintext` (_defined below_)

 + Then we use the Erlang `block_encrypt` function to encrypt the `plaintext`.
 Using `:aes_gcm` ("Advanced Encryption Standard Galois Counter Mode").
-  + `@aad` is a "module attribute" (_Elixir's equivalent of a "constant"_) is defined in `aes.ex` as `@aad "AES256GCM"` this simply defines the encryption mode we are using which, if you break downt the code into 3 parts:
+  + `@aad` is a "module attribute" (_Elixir's equivalent of a "constant"_) is defined in `aes.ex` as `@aad "AES256GCM"` this simply defines the encryption mode we are using which, if you break down the code into 3 parts:
-    + AES
+    + AES = Advanced Encryption Standard.
-    + 256 = "256 Bit Key" (_the )
+    + 256 = "256 Bit Key"
     + GCM = "Galois Counter Mode"

 + Finally we "return" the `iv` with the `ciphertag` & `ciphertext`, this string of data is what we store in the database.
 Including the IV and ciphertag is _essential_ for allowing decryption,